 For instance, Bluehost was founded in 2003 and is a widely popular hosting company.
 If you ask about Bluehost to people looking for a hosting service for the first time, chances are that the majority of them would have heard the name.
 Similarly, SiteGround has been around since 2004 and is also fairly popular.

 Now, Bluehost vs Siteground – who actually is a better web host between these two?
-Is the hosting services of Bluehost are far better than that of SiteGround?
-The best way to find out is through a detailed Bluehost vs. SiteGround comparison.
+Are the hosting services of Bluehost better than that of SiteGround?
+The best way to find out is through a detailed Bluehost vs SiteGround comparison.

 1. Hosting Infrastructure